rswhiting/rswhiting.github.io/_posts/2022-05-14-travel-guitar.md

 I hand-sanded down the edges, drilled and dremeled appropriate holes in the top for the controls, and drilled the hole for the ground wire to the bridge (almost forgot).

+I've mentioned pre-drilling screw holes several times, and it's worth pointing out that the screws are cheap and the wood is hard, so if I didn't pre-drill, I'd likely have stripped screws and anger-management issues.

 ![Travel Guitar Build](/public/images/travel-guitar/travel-guitar-12.jpg)

 Then I stained it with my favorite stain color, waited for it to dry, and slowly added layers of clear coat.
 This part took the most patience because each layer needed a few hours to dry.